 Excavator Operator Salary

 Men represent the vast majority of Excavator Operators in the United States.
 People in this role can earn an average of $19.91 per hour nationwide.
 Career duration is the biggest factor affecting pay for this group, followed by geography.
 Job satisfaction is reported as high by the vast majority of workers.
 While some workers in this profession — just over two-fifths — do not have any health coverage, the larger part do receive medical benefits and just under a third have dental insurance.
-The data for this snapshot was collected from individuals who took PayScale's salary survey.

 Job Description for Excavator Operator